o-ran-sc/ric-plt-utils/docs/mgxapp_user_guide.rst

 The usual RMR environment variables will have the expected effect if they are set when the process is invoked.
-Currently the &munchking does not expect, or use, any environment variables; all configuration is controlled by command line options and/or the configuration file.
+Currently the Metrics Gateway does not expect, or use, any environment variables; all configuration is controlled by command line options and/or the configuration file.